 What Is a Credit Card Charge-Off?

-A charge-off is a debt a creditor deems unlikely to be repaid after a borrower misses several payments.
+A charge-off is a debt a creditor deems unlikely to be repaid after a borrower misses a certain number of payments.
+You’re still responsible for repaying that debt, and in general, a charge-off can have serious effects on your credit score.

 How does a charge-off impact your credit?

-Are you still responsible for paying the debt?
+Are you still responsible for paying charged-off debt?

-Yes, in most cases you’re still obligated to pay off a charged-off debt, even if the creditor no longer actively pursues payment.
+Yes, in most cases, you’re still obligated to pay off a charged-off debt, even if the creditor no longer actively pursues payment.
 If you pay the debt off, it may show up on your credit report as a paid charge-off.
+In general, that’s still considered a negative mark on your credit report and may remain on your credit report for up to 7 years.
+However, it may be viewed more favorably than an unpaid charge-off.

 How to avoid a charge-off

-Establish a budget to track your income, expenses and payment due dates.
-This can help you avoid missing payments.
+Establishing a budget and tracking your income, expenses and payment due dates can help you avoid missing payments.

-Consider setting up automatic payments for at least the minimum amount due each month.
-Doing this can help prevent accidental missed payments.
+Setting up automatic payments for at least the minimum amount due each month can help prevent accidental missed payments.

 If you’re struggling to pay your bills, contact your creditors immediately.
 You may be able to work out a payment plan or other arrangement.